 More precise calculations showed for the humid, mild climate of Lake Garda, where both Quercus ilex and Qu. pubescens grow, a substance yield in grams per gram of branch weight of 22.9 for Qu. pubescens compared with only 17.9 for Qu. ilex, confirming the observation of the greater competitive power of deciduous species under these climatic and site conditions.
 In the same climate, but on steep cliff faces from which much of the rainwater runs off so that the site is dry in summer, we find evergreen Qu. ilex shrubs.
 At such growing sites Qu. pubescens is not competitive (Freitag 1975).
 In addition, on steep rocky slopes Qu. ilex is protected from cold air stagnation in winter.
-This is because its northern limit is mainly due to winter cold.
+This is because its northern limit is mainly due to winter cold, affecting seedlings and saplings.

-Of course, sclerophylly also has an effect on soil formation, because the decomposition of leaves with high wood content and high crude fibre content is slower than that of malacophyllous leaves.
+Of course, sclerophylly also has an effect on soil formation, because the decomposition of leaves with high lignin content and high crude fibre content is slower than that of malacophyllous leaves.
 The decomposition rates of leaves depend on their mechanical strength on the one hand, and on their mineral content on the other.
-Ashy leaves are decomposed more quickly by the destructors in the soil.
+Ashy leaves rich in minerals are decomposed faster by the decomposers in the soil.

 ◘ Fig. G-15: Litter input and litter accumulation in different zonobiomes.
 ZB IV is highlighted, here individual species are indicated (A.f. = Adenostoma fasciculatum; A.g. = Arctostaphylos glauca; G.v. = Garrya veatchii; Q.c. = Quercus coccifera; Q.i. = Qu. ilex; Q.w. = Qu. wislizenii; S.m. = Salvia mellifera).
 The range of some other zonobiomes is circumscribed. k is the rate of decomposition, assuming uniform negative exponential decomposition (modified after Read & Mitchell 1983).

-In comparison with other zonobiomes, the Mediterranean area with the hardwoods is in the middle of the field, so to speak, with regard to litter production and the accumulation of litter (due to reduced decomposition rates of the destruents) (◘ Fig. G-15).
-The litter of conifers in ZB VIII is mineralized even more slowly, of course also due to the unfavourable climate with very long winters, as is that of the tundra (ZB IX), so that raw humus accumulation occurs there.
-In the Mediterranean area, litter input and accumulation are more or less balanced, whereas in ZB I the permanent litter input is very high, but the accumulation is insignificant; there, everything that accumulates is continuously converted (k = 1, ► Fig. G-15).
+In comparison with other zonobiomes, the Mediterranean region with the hardwoods is about average, so to speak, with regard to litter production and the accumulation of litter (due to reduced decomposition rates by decomposers) (◘ Fig. G-15).
+The needle litter of conifers in ZB VIII is mineralized even more slowly, of course also due to the unfavourable climate with very long winters, as is that of the tundra (ZB IX), so that raw humus accumulation occurs there.
+In the Mediterranean area, litter input and accumulation are more or less balanced, whereas in ZB I the permanent litter input is very high, but the accumulation is insignificant; there, everything that accumulates is continuously degraded (k = 1, ► Fig. G-15).

 5 Arid Mediterranean subzonobiome, N Africa, Anatolia, Iran

-Small arid areas are found in the Ebro Basin in NE Spain (Walter 1 973), where winter cold already plays a role, and even more pronounced in SE Spain (Freitag 1971a), the only corner of Europe that can almost be counted as ZB III (► Fig. G-2).
+Small arid areas are found in the Ebro Basin in NE Spain (Walter 1 973), where winter cold already plays a role, and even more pronounced in SE Spain (Freitag 1971a), the only corner of Europe that can almost be counted as having conditions like ZB III (► Fig. G-2).

-As an example of a larger area, however, Central Anatolia should be mentioned, which still belongs entirely to the winter rainfall region and represents a central basin landscape enclosed by high peripheral mountains at over 900 m NN.
+As an example of a larger area, however, Central Anatolia should be mentioned, which still belongs entirely to the winter rainfall region and represents a central basin landscape enclosed by high peripheral mountains at over 900 m asl.
 The mountains hold off a large part of the winter precipitation.
 In May, the already heated but still humid rising air leads to thunderstorm formations and a rainfall maximum (Nisançi 1973) (◘ Fig. G-16).